Miss Nylex catamaran

 Miss Nylex is a C-Class racing catamaran, designed and built in Australia in the 1970s specifically to compete in the International Catamaran Challenge Trophy (ICCT).
 It has a single wingsail with two aerodynamic flaps, instead of the conventional mast and sail combination.

 Miss Nylex won the ICCT in 1974 and was the first catamaran in the world to win the race using a wingsail.
 The wingsail design was revolutionary for its time and changed the course of C-Class catamaran racing.
 All winners of the ICCT from 1977 to 2007 were subsequently won using wingsail designs.

-Miss Nylex was designed by Roy Martin and built by Victorian boat-builder Len Dobson.
+Miss Nylex was designed by Roy Martin and built by Victorian boatbuilder Len Dobson.
 When launched in 1972, it was the fastest catamaran in the world, breaking the speed record for an Australian yacht at 24 knots.

 History

 The story of Miss Nylex began in 1971 when a syndicate was established to build a yacht to defend the ICCT, which Australia had won from Denmark in 1970.
 The 1970 win had brought the trophy ‘down under’ for the first time and the Sorrento Sailing Club was tasked with defending the trophy and hosting the event on Port Phillip Bay near Melbourne.
 The ICCT was also known at the time as the ‘Little America’s Cup’ due to similarities in the selection process, elimination series and the actual final racing with the America's Cup.

 The Miss Nylex syndicate was formed by John Buzaglo (later OAM) and Frank Strange, with backing by the founder of the Nylex Corporation, Peter (later Sir Peter) Derham.
 The syndicate also included Chris Wilson, Leon Ward and boat designer Roy Martin.

 Buzaglo and Strange had known the yacht designer and automotive engineer Roy Martin since the early 1960s through local Melbourne sailing networks, including the Australian Catamaran Association.
 Roy Martin had designed catamarans for their business, Sailcraft Australia, and they decided that he was the best person to design a new yacht to defend the trophy.

 Since 1965, the ICCT had been sailed over a course of a set shape and length, laid out carefully according to the prevailing wind direction.
 Most of the race was spent beating to windward or broad reaching.
 The syndicate decided that the new boat would need to perform well under these conditions.
 After assessing the likely challenger from the United States, the syndicate decided that the existing defender, Quest III (ICCT winner in 1970), would probably be superior, giving them the freedom to experiment with something new without jeopardising Australia's chance of winning.